jylink/FakeTrackingCamera/README.md

-Imaging roll a seamless image into a cylinder and put a camera in the center, then it can do horizontal 360 degree rotation to observe the scene
+Imagine rolling a seamless image into a cylinder and putting a camera in the center, then it can do a horizontal 360 degree rotation to view the scene

 ![](https://github.com/jylink/FakeTrackingCamera/blob/main/imgs/cylinder.png)